devinsays/customizer-library/README.md

 ### Sections

-Sections are convenient ways to group controls in the customizer.
+Sections are convenient ways to group controls in the Customizer.

 Customizer Sections can be defined like this: